juliuspleunes4/Mintly-CLI/README.md

 ### Step 3: Generate Vanity Address (Optional)

-Create a custom token address with a specific prefix:
+Create a custom token address with a specific prefix (Linux/Mac only):

 ```bash
 cd src